ibm-cloud-docs/databases-for-etcd/connecting-cli-client.md

 The `etcdctl` binary is available in the etcd distribution, which can be downloaded from [the coreos/etcd repository](https://github.com/coreos/etcd/releases/latest).

 ## Connecting

+Connection strings are displayed in the _Connections_ panel of your deployment's _Overview_, and can also be retrieved from the [cloud databases CLI plugin](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference#deployment-connections), and the [API](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-e81026).

 The information `etcdctl` needs to make a connection to your deployment is in the "cli" section of your [connection strings](/docs/services/databases-for-etcd?topic=databases-for-etcd-connection-strings).
 The table contains a breakdown for reference.